nasa/apod-api/README.md

 </p>
 </details>

+#### Copyright
+If you are re-displaying imagery, you may want to check for the presence of the copyright.
+Anything without a copyright returned field is generally NASA and in the public domain.
+Please see the <a href=https://apod.nasa.gov/apod/lib/about_apod.html>"About image permissions"</a> section on the main Astronomy Photo of the Day site for more information.

 ## The APOD Parser<a name="TheAPODParser"></a>

 <i>The APOD Parser is not part of the API itself. </i> Rather is intended to be used for accessing the APOD API quickly with Python without writing much additional code yourself.
 It is found in the apod_parser folder.